 as the music moves between improvisation and composition without stylistic

 ICONOCLAST has performed extensively throughout the United States, Canada and Europe.
-Ciesa and Joslyn have performed at various festivals, including the Avantgarde Jazz Festival in Imola, Italy; Audio Art Festival in Krakow, Poland; Sziget Festival in Budapest, Hungary; International Ring Ring Festival in Belgrade, Serbia; Pohyb-Zvuk-Prostor Festival in the Czech Republic; Il Festiwal Muzyka z Mozgu in Bydgoszcz, Poland; Interzone International Festival in Novi Sad, Serbia; The Humanisticni Maraton in Slovenia; The DUMBO Arts Festival, Festival of Women Improvisers, and NYU Independent Music Fest in New York City.
+Ciesa and Joslyn have performed at various festivals, including the Avantgarde Jazz Festival in Imola, Italy; Audio Art Festival in Krakow, Poland; Sziget Festival in Budapest, Hungary; International Ring Ring Festival in Belgrade, Serbia; Pohyb-Zvuk-Prostor Festival in the Czech Republic; Il Festiwal Muzyka z Mozgu in Bydgoszcz, Poland; Interzone International Festival in Novi Sad, Serbia; The Humanisticni Maraton in Slovenia; For Openers at The Music Gallery in Toronto, Canada; Music With a View, The DUMBO Arts Festival, Festival of Women Improvisers, and NYU Independent Music Fest in New York City.
 The duo performed regularly at the now legendary New York clubs CBGB and the original Knitting Factory.
 ICONOCLAST has been featured on various radio and television programs worldwide.
 Joslyn and Ciesa have done numerous radio and television interviews as well as a live on-the-air concerts including WFMU, WBAI and TV Metropolis (Belgrade).
 ICONOCLAST composed and performed the title theme music for the cable television series "Labor at the Crossroads," and has been featured on the TV series "Welcome to Nocturnia (The Art World)."
 The duo composed and performed the music for the documentary film Savage Acts: Wars, Fairs and Empire" and the website "The Lost Museum" (American Social History Productions, Inc.).
 ICONOCLAST's music provides the soundtrack for the short films "The Bench" (Poland, 2010) and "Con gli occhi di domani"/"With Tomorrow's Eyes" (Italy, 2006).
 ICONOCLAST contributed compositions to the compilation CDs "The NYFA Collection: 25 Years of New York New Music" (Innova, 2010) and "Transforms: The Nerve Events Project" (Cuneiform, 1993).
 The duo has collaborated and performed with noted Polish poet Andrzej Dorobek.
 Ciesa and Joslyn have received grants from Meet the Composer and from Arts International: The Fund for U.S. Artists at International Festivals and Exhibitions, and are recipients of Artist's Fellowships in Music Composition from the New York Foundation for the Arts.